 Use the NordVPN app to protect your phone

 Encryption protects your data when transmitted online.
 Encrypted Virtual Private Network (VPN) will ensure your connection is routed through a secure network and would not be tracked.

 There are quite a few VPN apps available for a variety of devices, but when choosing the one that’s best for you, you should look at a few important factors.
 These include speed, price, server locations, privacy (whether they keep logs), and additional features and services.

 Because of its heavy investment in servers and architecture, the app has great speeds, a great interface and an easy to use UI and a strict zero logs policy.
 There are also good comparable prices that are suitable for whatever your needs may be.

-NordVPN’s apps offer unlimited bandwidth and access to 567 server locations in 49 countries.
+NordVPN’s apps offer unlimited bandwidth and access to more than 5000 server locations in 60 countries.

-As far as extra features go, the service provides for Double Data Encryption and even Tor Over VPN for that extra layer of security.
+As far as extra features go, the service provides for Double VPN and even Onion over VPN for that extra layer of security.
 Not to mention the extra security services and a live chat integrated into the app, in case you have a question or two.

 The NordVPN Android and iOS apps were built guided by user feedback.
 With several thousand beta testers guiding the direction of the app that is tough on encryption but is also very easy to use.

 As time goes on, we’ll invest even more of our personal lives into our mobile devices, so it’s best to act now to secure your data.